 Welcome dear friends, here we are with one more post of the How Do I Do This? series.
-Today we’ll show the reporting functionalities available in Amped Replay.
-As usual with Replay, it’s all very easy but also rich, so read below to learn how to do it and what you can get with just two clicks.
+Today we’ll show the “how to generate a report” functionality available in Amped Replay.
+As usual with Replay, it’s all very easy but also rich.
+So read below to learn how to do it and what you can get with just two clicks.

 There are many differences between video forensic software and “general consumer” programs, one of these includes reporting functionalities.
-The wide majority of actions you take during your video analysis must go to a report to allow reproducibility, documentability, and to help you remember what you did (and, possibly, why).
+The wide majority of actions you take during your video analysis must go to a report to allow reproducibility, documentability.
+Also, to help you remember what you did (and, possibly, why).

 For this reason, good software for forensic video analysis must always include some important information in every report, such as: